r0bertz/node-xrp-tax/README.md

 # XRP Tax

 This is a collection of scripts to prepare tax for crpyto (not necessarily XRP) sales.
-A majority of this project deals with XRP Ledger, so it is called "XRP Tax".
+The majority of this project deals with XRP Ledger, so it is called "XRP Tax".
 The end product is a csv file that can be uploaded to http://www.easytxf.com.